valerionew/attiny10-notes/README.md

 ```
 avr-gcc -Os -g -Wa,-adhln -mmcu=attiny10 $MYPROGRAM
 ```
-It meshes the assembly lines with the c lines, so that you can see what's beeing compiled to what.
+It meshes the assembly lines with the c lines, so that you can see what's being compiled to what.
 Source [[4]](#sources)

 ## Setting the prescaler